wagner2010/gsoc/templates/ideas-page.md

 | {{ Moderate}}                          | {{ Medium}} | {{ }}       | {{ [@foo][], [@bar][] }} |

 #### Technical Details
 An effect plot is a visual tool that aids in interpreting linear models.
 It shows the weights as a bar plot so you can see whether the impact is positive or negative and also how large the variance is.
-An example of an effect plot can be found here (https://christophm.github.io/interpretable-ml-book/limo.html#visual-parameter-interpretation).
-More information about this project can be found at (https://github.com/DistrictDataLabs/yellowbrick/issues/604)
+An example of an effect plot can be found [here](https://christophm.github.io/interpretable-ml-book/limo.html#visual-parameter-interpretation).
+More information about this project can be found [here](https://github.com/DistrictDataLabs/yellowbrick/issues/604)

 ## Tree-based-models-support
 ###  Add Support for Probabilistic Calibration Curve for Tree-based Models.